 Get Our Free Affiliate Programs and Networks List (Over 20 Listed)

-When you are first starting out with affiliate marketing it can be a bit daunting trying to find new blog friendly affiliate programs.
+When you first start blogging and try to get started with affiliate marketing it can be a bit daunting trying to find new blog friendly affiliate programs.
 There are so many programs and networks out there to try.
-However when just starting out monetizing your blog it can be harder to get into some of those programs.
+However when just starting out blogging it can be harder to get into some of those affiliate programs.

 Below we have some of the best affiliate programs and affiliate networks for new bloggers.